MarketCarpets

 To bookmark the carpet, simply paste the URL into your browser, and once it loads the page from that new URL, you can bookmark the page as usual.

-Members can also use MarketCarpet charts to view ChartLists.
-From Your Dashboard, select MarketCarpet from the View As dropdown next to the ChartList you wish to view.
+Members can also use MarketCarpet View to plot any of their ChartLists on a MarketCarpet chart.
+From Your Dashboard, select **MarketCarpet** from the **View As** dropdown next to the ChartList you wish to view.
 Alternatively, you can switch to MarketCarpet format from other ChartList formats, such as Summary View, Gallery View, or CandleGlance View.
-Select MarketCarpet from the View List As dropdown.
+Select **MarketCarpet** from the **View List As** dropdown.

 The MarketCarpet View displays all the charts on your ChartList in MarketCarpet format.
 Above the chart, you can use the **Select List** dropdown to choose a different ChartList to display.